eegsynth/eegsynth/doc/contribute.md

 performances and sharing your experiences.
 We are also looking for financial contributions as well as scientific collaborations.
 In that case, please [email us directly](stephen.whitmarsh@gmail.com).

+# Modular contribution

+To allow the EEGsynth to be easily extendable, we maintain a modular design in which we try to add either generic functionality in the [EEGsynth library](../lib/EEGsynth.py), or add new modules with specific functionality that is not yet covered by other modules.
+When designing another module, one has to consider whether the same functionality would already be possible by patching together existing modules.

+When contributing code in the form of a new module, one can take an exisiting module as a starting point.
+This gives a head start in using the generic skeleton of functions and interfaces that have already been developed.
+Please feel free to contact us with questions on what you would like to develop.
+We can probably give you advice to make it easy as possible to reach your goal.

 # Wishlist

 What follows are some things that we would like to have support/input on.
 Ofcourse there are